 Leaving children in a vehicle with the ignition key is dangerous for many reasons.
-A child or others could be badly injured or even killed.

 They could operate the power windows or other controls or even make the vehicle move.

-Don't leave the keys in a vehicle with children.
+The children or others could be badly injured or even killed.
+Do not leave the keys in a vehicle with children.

 One key is used for the ignition, the driver's door and all other locks.

+If you need a new key, contact your dealer for assistance.
+In an emergency, contact Chevrolet Roadside Assistance.
+See Roadside Assistance Program on page 7-6 for more information.

-Notice: Your vehicle has a number of features that can help prevent theft.
-You can have a lot of trouble getting into your vehicle if you ever lock your keys inside.
-You may even have to damage your vehicle to get in.
-So be sure you have spare keys.
+Notice: If you ever lock your keys in your vehicle, you may have to damage the vehicle to get in.
+Be sure you have spare keys.